udnie/dots/StartHere.md

 I use 10.0 for the **'first'** value as the background is already visible and needs to travel less of a distance to **clear the screen**.
 The **'first'** value 10.0 translates to 10 times the screen width and is used to set the duration, time in milliseconds, required to move the backgrounds scaled width from one side of the screen to completely off the other.
 A 1080 pixel screen format for the **'first'** background translates to 10.0 X 1080 = 10,800 milliseconds to clear the screen.
 A **'next'** background has to cover more distance and therefore its rate would be higher and results in a longer duration, more travel time, while also matching the **first** rate of travel.

 The **background widgets 'showtime'** slider value represents the number of pixels remaining before the background appears in the scene.
 When reached it triggers the **'next'** background process.
 This will vary depending on which direction the background is traveling and if it's a snake.
 It's set once you choose a direction.
-Hopefully you'll never need to edit showtime, but if you do it's in **dotsScrollWrks.py**.
+Hopefully you'll never need to edit showtime, but if you do it's in **BkgScrollWrks**.

 ---

 **Background Matte Widget**
-Selected from the **background widget** the **matte widget** draws a mat/matte around the background.
+Selected from the **background widget** the **BkgMatte** widget draws a mat/matte around the background.
 Its help menu pops up when first selected and can also be triggered by entering **H** from the keyboard which toggles it on or off.
 The menu should be pretty much self-explanatory and there are videos that illustrate the commands as well.

-This has been changed as well but marginally.
+This has been changed as well but marginally.  **BkgMatte** grabs the keyboard so it's best to plan ahead if you going to run an animation with a matte around it.

     helpKeys = {